 When addressing alimony, a number of factors must be considered, including, but not limited to:

-- The earnings and/or ability to earn of each spouse
+- Each spouse’s financial earnings and/or their ability to earn

 - The length of the marriage